dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 To provision the Azure SignalR Service for an app in Visual Studio:

-1. Create an Azure Apps publish profile in Visual Studio for the Blazor Server app.
+1. Create an Azure Apps publish profile in Visual Studio for the app.
 1. Add the **Azure SignalR Service** dependency to the profile.
 If the Azure subscription doesn't have a pre-existing Azure SignalR Service instance to assign to the app, select **Create a new Azure SignalR Service instance** to provision a new service instance.
 1. Publish the app to Azure.